 The Social Acceptance of Relationships:

 Relationships are one of the few remaining socially accepted constructs that have remained, as in they aren’t going anyway.
 They may look a bit different than they did a couple years ago, but the relationship structure is here to stay.
-From a young age, many of use are taught about the importance of finding love and companionship, well some of us.
+From a young age, many of use are taught about the importance of finding love and companionship, and how white gold pave engagement rings and a big wedding are the true dream to chase after, well some of us.
 Growing up I was told everyday how distracting relationships were and we should focus on our education and our careers, raise your hand if you went to high school in Jamaica.
 Needless to say many individuals seek validation through their relationship status, using it as a measure of their worth and desirability.

 Relationships as a Form of Identity: